jostrm/azure-enterprise-scale-ml/README.md

 ## DEPLOY to AKS - realtime scoring
 - You can deploy a model to AKS with 2 lines of code.
 All ESML projects has their own `private attached AKS cluster to Azure ML (BICEP)`
 - ESML will also save the credentials & url directly `to the ESML Projects keuvault.`
+- ESML environments: If you are in DEV environment, the default `enteprise settings` is a Dev_Test (1 node AKS-cluster), if TEST or PROD environment an `autoscale cluster` decided by `ESML core team`
+    - Defaults `enteprise settings` settings, is usually set & decided once, by an `enterprise architect` in the ESML core team, and all `ESML Projects` inherits these, but can `override` them also, if use case needs that.
 ![](./esml/images/deploy-to-aks.png)